elaraproject/elara-hub/content/extra.md

 Maybe eventually add a command palette/fileswitcher to Elara Hub, and add a Obsidian-style graph view like [this](https://github.com/blinpete/wiki-graph).

 Implement responsivity to `elara-ui` by setting breakpoint functions in Component trait.

+For Elara UI also create pure CPU-based backend that uses a Rust-ported version of `fenster`.
+Users can choose which backend they want:

+- GPU backend is faster and leads to smoother UI rendering but uses a lot of battery and can be glitchy if graphics drivers aren't working correctly, and may not be compatible with very old devices
+- For low-powered devices CPU rendering is better, but it is much slower

+For Elara array first optimize the CPU version as much as possible.
+E.g. the arithmetic operations should return a view rather than a completely new array, or use clone-on-write.
+The CPU backend should always be available, even if the GPU backend is faster.